bobby-valenzuela/Dev-Environment/README.md

 `cc` - change entire line.
 `dt/<searchterm>` - Delete text up until search term
 `:sort` - Sort selected lines
+`:norm I#` - Insert a '#' at the start of each selected line
+`: norrm A;` - Append a ';' to the end of each highlited line
+`:norm I/* A */` - Insert '/*' at the start of each selected line and append '*/' at the end of each selected line
+`:g/error/norm I#` - Insert a '#' at the start of each line that matches the pattern /errorr/

 <br />